Skip to content

 Airbus Volkswagen Shell Renault Evonik Vattenfall Philips KPMG

-Outcome: ACFE Report to the Nations 5 percent annual revenue median fraud exposure addressable across full transaction population (typical USD 145,000 median per case across 1,921 ACFE 2024 cases), PCAOB inspection deficiency exposure reduced through documented AS 2401 substantive testing evidence covering the 25-30 percent deficiency rate areas across Big-4 firms, SEC restatement risk reduced through PCAOB AS 2401 management override testing plus journal entry analytics surveillance, UK Bribery Act Section 7 adequate procedures defence prepared with named decision-makers and applied criteria across ISO 37001 + DOJ ECCP five-pillar evaluation, EU AMLA operational mid-2025 harmonised AML/CFT rulebook compliance evidence trail prepared, control coverage raised from sample-based 5-15 percent to 100 percent continuous monitoring of in-scope transactions, false-positive rate reduced from 25 to 5-10 percent through feedback loops, fraud risk report preparation reduced from 5 to 1 working day, segregation of duties violation detection elevated from quarterly to real-time, AI-generated fake invoice detection deployed against marked GenAI forgery increase since 2024, third-party due diligence automation across UK Bribery Act Section 7 + FCPA + ISO 37001 alignment, Big-4 audit substantive testing on fraud risk cycle reduced 30-45 percent versus manual workpaper preparation under PCAOB AS 2401 + AS 2110 + AS 2305 + AU-C 240 + ISA UK 240.
+Outcome: The five percent of revenue that occupational fraud typically costs (a USD 145,000 median per case across 1,921 ACFE 2024 cases) becomes addressable across the full transaction population.
+Documented AS 2401 substantive testing evidence targets the 25-30 percent PCAOB deficiency-rate areas, and management override testing with journal entry surveillance reduces SEC restatement risk.
+A UK Bribery Act Section 7 adequate procedures defence is prepared with named decision-makers and applied criteria, and an AMLA-ready AML/CFT evidence trail is in place.
+Control coverage rises from a sample-based 5-15 percent to 100 percent continuous monitoring of in-scope transactions, the false-positive rate falls from 25 to 5-10 percent through feedback loops, and fraud risk report preparation drops from five working days to one.
+Segregation-of-duties detection moves from quarterly to real-time, AI-generated fake invoice detection is deployed against the GenAI forgery surge since 2024, and Big-4 substantive testing on the fraud cycle is cut by 30-45 percent versus manual workpaper preparation.

 27% Rules Engine